When you think of disabled – what do you think of?

 So let’s get to the point of this article.
 Handicapped means challenged and we are all challenged in one way or another.
-Being physically handicapped is a challenge that others can see.
+Being physically handicapped usually means being challenged in a way that others can see.
 Being mentally, emotionally or socially handicapped may not be so obvious, but it can be equally disabling.

 What would you do if you were in John’s situation?
-Would you be among that 52% that would rather be dead?
-Would you consider losing part of one in your legs as a disability or a handicap?
+Would you be among that 52% of Americans who say they would rather be dead than be disabled?
+Would you consider losing part of one of your legs as a disability or a handicap?
 Would you consider yourself to be dysfunctional or challenged?
 Think about that for a minute.
 Try to put yourself in John’s shoes, so to speak.

 Life is full of challenges.
-It’s up to you whether or not those challenges become disabilities.
+It’s up to you whether or not being challenged become equates to being disabled.
 Nothing has any value except what we assign it.
-If we decide that our challenges our insurmountable then they become our disabilities.
-On the other hand, if we view our challenges as opportunities to learn and grow, then our challenges actually contribute to our personal development.
+If we decide that our challenges are insurmountable then they become our disabilities.
+On the other hand, if we view being challenged as an opportunity to learn and grow, then being challenged will actually contribute to our personal development.